 Stained glass restoration and conservation

 We are glass painters, not administrators or archivists.
 That’s why we won’t accept work which requires an unreasonable amount of paper-work.
-(You may find other studios which enjoy paper-work; we don’t.)

 “Only as much documentation as required …”

 Indeed; we once used a 20-page report to demonstrate (against prevailing views) how an ancient window’s repairs were best tackled in situ.

 This short report saved our client many tens of thousands of pounds in removal and re-installation costs, plus it avoided the expense of repairing all the invariably ensuing damage.